Russia releases imprisoned American Marc Fogel in what US calls a step toward the end of Ukraine war

 Waltz said the development was “a sign we are moving in the right direction to end the brutal and terrible war in Ukraine.”
 Trump, a Republican, has promised to find a way to end the conflict.

-Trump also has talked about having a good relationship with Putin, who launched a full-scale invasion of Ukraine in 2022.
-Last month, Trump said his administration was having "very serious" conversations with Russia about the war.
+Trump also has talked about having a good relationship with Russian President Vladimir Putin, who launched a full-scale invasion of Ukraine in 2022.
+Last month, Trump said his administration was having “very serious” conversations with Russia about the war.

-Speaking to reporters at the White House earlier Tuesday, Trump said, “We were treated very nicely by Russia, actually.
-I hope that's the beginning of a relationship where we can end that war.”
+Speaking to reporters at the White House on Tuesday, Trump said, “We were treated very nicely by Russia, actually.
+I hope that’s the beginning of a relationship where we can end that war.”

 Asked whether the U.S. had given up anything in return, Trump replied “not much” but did not elaborate.